 Dr. Pichichero welcomes undergraduate researchers and graduate students in History and French Studies at George Mason University and other institutions.
 She is also a faculty mentor at GMU and in the Western Society for French History.
 Students and faculty interested in working with Dr. Pichichero should feel free to email her at email@example.com to schedule a meeting.

 Dr. Pichichero has more than twenty years of experience in Diversity, Equity, and Inclusion (DEI) work and has held multiple leadership positions at Stanford, GMU, and in the profession.
-At George Mason, she is currently developing and implementing DEI strategy as the Director of Faculty Diversity in the College of Humanities and Social Sciences.
-She also serves on the university's Board of Visitors as a faculty representative on the Academic Programs, Diversity, and University Community Committee.
+At George Mason, she is currently developing and implementing DEI strategy as the Director of Faculty Diversity in the College of Humanities and Social Sciences and serves on the university's Board of Visitors as a faculty representative on the Academic Programs, Diversity, and University Community Committee.
 She formerly pursued this work as the university Faculty Fellow in Diversity, Equity, and Inclusion (2018-2019) and the CHSS Coordinator of College Diversity and Global Education (2018-2020).